“A Pillar of His Community”

 After the war was over, business boomed for the Frazier Brothers Construction Company and Leo was swamped with work.
 He still managed, however, to build a handful of homes himself from the ground up, many of which can still be seen today in Villa Park.

 When Leo was twenty-four, he was set up on a blind date with a young woman, Lucille Cotter, who was four years his junior.
 The two of them hit it off right away and got married in 1930.
 They had two children: Sidney and Sissie, and Lucille acted as the bookkeeper for both of Leo’s companies.
-After the Depression, Leo’s brothers eventually married as well, and one by one, left the house until only his mother, Marion, remained.
-She lived with Leo and Lucille until 1950, when she fell and broke her hip.
+After the Depression, Leo’s brothers eventually married as well, and one by one, they left the house until only Marion was left.
+She continued living with Leo and Lucille until 1950 when she fell and broke her hip.
 Upon her release from the hospital, however, she needed so much care that Leo was forced to put her in a nursing home.
 She died soon after at age eighty-three.

 Leo and Lucille apparently had a very happy marriage, one of their favorite hobbies being square dancing.
 They became friends with a couple who were famous in the region as “callers”—Lulubell and Scottie McPherson.
 The four of them remained friends for many years, and Leo even did work on their house in Oak Park for them.